thom22/Research-Paper-Review-For-Deep-Learning-Based-Welding-Inspection/README.md

 # Deep Learning Based Welding Inspection Research Paper Review

-In this repository section deep learning based welding inspection research papers are collected and summarized based on my few month research.
+This repository section shows the collection of few research papers on welding inspection based on deep learning.
+Based on my few month research i have summarized the overall view of deep learning welding inspection.
+Enjoy Reading!

-In general welding inspection can be carried out in various different ways.
-For example, Based on my few research, the most ultimate ways to